iCre8/silgancentral/readMe.md

 [developer.mozilla.org Map Function] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

 ## Bonus
-* Add the JavaScript to the HTML page that allows the CSS to load without being blocked by Potentially Long running JavaScript functions
+* 1. Add the JavaScript to the HTML page that allows the CSS to load without being blocked by Potentially Long running JavaScript functions
-* Use ES6 syntax
+* 2. Use ES6 syntax
-* Add tool tips to each input field
+* 3. Add tool tips to each input field
-* create a git repo and share your code :D
+* 4. Create a git repo and share your code :D

 ### Copyright
 Silgan Plastics © 2019.
 All Rights Reserved.